fooage/contest/README.md

 - `mod`

-This is a commonly used modulo variable, and the variable value is `1e9 + 7`.
+This is a commonly used modulo variable, and the variable default value is `1e9 + 7`.

 - `ll`